TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 description: >
    Some thoughts on how to correctly and safely secure a uibuilder app.
 created: 2020-01-05 20:45:00
-lastUpdated: 2022-02-27 16:17:22
+lastUpdated: 2022-04-01 17:53:58
 ---

-As at uibuilder v5, many of the experimental security features in uibuilder have been removed as they were never complete and were holding back other development.
+As at uibuilder v5, many of the security features in uibuilder have been removed as they were never complete and were holding back other development.
 Security of web apps is best done using a dedicated service anyway.
 Typically a reverse-proxy using a web server can be used to provided integrated security and authentication.
 Such services can be independently tested and verified.

 However, there are a number of supporting features in uibuilder that let you control information flow into and out-of a uibuilder-based front-end.
 They assume, however, that you have either provided authentication externally or written your own middleware-based security functions.